asansyzb/42-School-Projects/fdf/README.md

 The last command created a `fdf` executable in your directory.
 Now test it with:

+I added **test_maps** folder, to test the program on different amount of different tetriminos.

+	./fdf test_maps/pyramide.fdf

 ### Controls

 	wasd - move the object.